Six and a half years since Sally’s death, in practical, as opposed to emotional terms, where are we now?

 Overall, the NMC ruled there was “no case to answer” citing remediation and six years subsequent safe practice as mitigating factors.

-The third nurse referred to the NMC, also working in the Crisis Service at Miranda House and involved in the final assessment of Sally on 25 July 2014, has been referred by the Case Examiners to a Fitness to Practice hearing/meeting which is scheduled for later this year.
+The third nurse referred to the NMC, Patrick McKee, also working in the Crisis Service at Miranda House and involved in the final assessment of Sally on 25 July 2014, has been referred by the Case Examiners to a Fitness to Practice Hearing which is scheduled for eight days, 18-27 October, 2021.

 GMC: In November 2015 Humber NHS Foundation Trust referred two senior psychiatrists to the GMC on the grounds that they had been excluded from work pending a police investigation into perjury and perverting the course of justice.
 Following extensive investigations, in January 2020, the Case Examiners closed both cases with no further action.